 When it comes to successful treatment of erectile dysfunction, knowledge is power and we believe our patients should be empowered.

-Patients at Perito Urology will usually undergo a quick study of the penile vascular system called a penile duplex.
+Patients at Perito Urology will usually undergo a quick study of the penile vascular system called a penile duplex (See the below image).
 With this study, we can immediately start and expedite the algorithm to restore sexual health and function without bouncing the patient back and forth between treatments demonstrating little or no efficacy.

 The pragmatic work-up allows the patient the convenience to target treatments that will be successful.
 For example, many patients exhibit a vascular abnormality that they never would have guessed they had: veno-occlusive disease.
 This process can only be treated by high dose injection therapy or a penile implant.